Slamdunk/vim-php-static-analysis/README.md

-# vim-phpstan
+# vim-php-static-analysis

-A Vim plugin for [PHPStan](https://github.com/phpstan/phpstan).
-It calls `phpstan` to do static analysis of your PHP code and displays the errors in Vim's quickfix list.
+A Vim plugin for [PHPStan](https://github.com/phpstan/phpstan) and [Psalm](https://github.com/vimeo/psalm).
+It calls `phpstan` or `psalm` to do static analysis of your PHP code and displays the errors in Vim's quickfix list.

 See `:help quickfix` for more on how to use the quickfix.

 # Usage

-Call the `PHPStanAnalyse` command and pass the directories you want analysed as arguments:
+Call the `PHPStanAnalyse` or `Psalm` command and pass the directories you want analysed as arguments:

 ``` vim
 :PHPStanAnalyse src test